 An investor, though, will know exactly how long it will take to buy your house since they’re the ones who will buy it.
 They will have an exact timeline (which could depend on you and how quickly you want to sell).

-Ways To Tell Real Estate Agents And Investors Apart In San Antonio: Commission Versus No Commission
+Ways To Tell Real Estate Agents And Investors Apart In South Texas area: Commission Versus No Commission

 This one is crucial!
 An agent makes their money when they find a buyer and then you have to pay them a commission on the house (which could be somewhere around 6% of the sale price… or $6,000 on a $100,000 house).